ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-GlifNodes**](https://github.com/glifxyz/ComfyUI-GlifNodes): Custom set of nodes used by glif.app.
 With glif you can build mini apps that are powered by custom comfy workflows.
 - [**EchoMimicV2-ComfyUI**](https://github.com/AIFSH/EchoMimicV2-ComfyUI): a custom node for [a/echomimic_v2](https://github.com/antgroup/echomimic_v2)
 - [**ComfyUI_KV_Edit**](https://github.com/smthemex/ComfyUI_KV_Edit): KV-Edit: Training-Free Image Editing for Precise Background Preservation,you can use it in comfyUI
-- [**ComfyUI-TrainTools-MZ**](https://github.com/MinusZoneAI/ComfyUI-TrainTools-MZ): Nodes for fine-tuning lora in ComfyUI, dependent on training tools such as kohya-ss/sd-scripts
 - [**ComfyUI-LMCQ**](https://github.com/sebord/ComfyUI-LMCQ): ComfyUI small node toolkit, this toolkit is mainly to update some practical small nodes, to make a contribution to the comfyui ecosystem, PS: 'LMCQ' is the abbreviation of the team name
+- [**Styles CSV Loader Extension for ComfyUI**](https://github.com/theUpsider/ComfyUI-Styles_CSV_Loader): This extension allows users to load styles from a CSV file, primarily for migration purposes from the automatic1111 Stable Diffusion web UI.
 - [**Comfyui-Lama**](https://github.com/hhhzzyang/Comfyui_Lama): Nodes: LamaaModelLoad, LamaApply, YamlConfigLoader. a costumer node is realized to remove anything/inpainting anything from a picture by mask inpainting.[w/WARN:This extension includes the entire model, which can result in a very long initial installation time, and there may be some compatibility issues with older dependencies and ComfyUI.]
 - [**ComfyUI-EasyAnimate**](https://github.com/chaojie/ComfyUI-EasyAnimate): ComfyUI-EasyAnimate
 - [**ComfyUI-PuLID-Flux-GR**](https://github.com/GraftingRayman/ComfyUI-PuLID-Flux-GR): This is a PuLID node that has been extended with new features.
 - [**ComfyUI-iTools**](https://github.com/MohammadAboulEla/ComfyUI-iTools): The iTools are some quality of life nodes, like read a possible prompt used to create an image, save a prompt to file as a new line, read prompts from a multiline file.
 - [**Disco Diffusion**](https://github.com/space-nuko/ComfyUI-Disco-Diffusion): Modularized version of Disco Diffusion for use with ComfyUI.
 - [**ComfyUI-AIT**](https://github.com/FizzleDorf/ComfyUI-AIT): A ComfyUI implementation of Facebook Meta's [a/AITemplate](https://github.com/facebookincubator/AITemplate) repo for faster inference using cpp/cuda.
 This new repo is behind the old version but is a much more stable foundation to keep AIT online.
 Please be patient as the repo will eventually include the same features as before.
-- [**Styles CSV Loader Extension for ComfyUI**](https://github.com/theUpsider/ComfyUI-Styles_CSV_Loader): This extension allows users to load styles from a CSV file, primarily for migration purposes from the automatic1111 Stable Diffusion web UI.
 - [**SimpleTiles**](https://github.com/kinfolk0117/ComfyUI_SimpleTiles): Nodes:TileSplit, TileMerge.
 - [**ComfyUI_HiDiffusion_Pro**](https://github.com/smthemex/ComfyUI_HiDiffusion_Pro): A HiDiffusion node for ComfyUI.
 - [**ComfyUI-Documents**](https://github.com/Excidos/ComfyUI-Documents): ComfyUI-Documents is a powerful extension for ComfyUI that enhances workflows with advanced document processing capabilities.
 It includes nodes for loading and parsing various document types (PDF, TXT, DOC, DOCX), converting PDF pages to images, splitting PDFs into individual pages, and selecting specific images from batches.
 Features include text extraction, image conversion, and seamless integration with existing ComfyUI projects.